wx-chevalier/Awesome-Lists-and-CheatSheets/01.CS/Language/Rust/Rust-List.md

 - [2018-Writing an OS in Rust #Series#](https://os.phil-opp.com/): This blog series creates a small operating system in the Rust programming language.
 Each post is a small tutorial and includes all needed code, so you can follow along if you like.

 - [2020-REST Servers in Go #Series#](https://eli.thegreenplace.net/2021/rest-servers-in-go-part-1-standard-library/): My plan with this series is to implement a simple REST server using several different approaches, which should make it easy to compare and contrast these approaches and their relative merits.

+# Tutorial

+- [2018-Learning Rust](https://learning-rust.github.io/): Installation, Hello World, Cargo, Crates, Variable bindings, Functions, Primitive Data Types, Operators & Control Flows.

+- [2018-Writing a Microservice in Rust](http://www.goldsborough.me/rust/web/tutorial/2018/01/20/17-01-11-writing_a_microservice_in_rust/): Let me begin this article on Writing a Microservice in Rust by talking about C++.

+- [2023-Learn Rust 101](https://github.com/plabayo/learn-rust-101): A guide to aid you in your journey of becoming a Rustacean (Rust developer).